FuelLabs/sway-applications/auctions/english-auction/README.md

 ```bash
 pnpm install
 ```
+Ensure that docker is running locally before doing the next step.

-In this step we are going to:
+In this next step we are going to:

 - Launch a local `fuel-core` node
 - Setup `english-auction-scripts`